Confronting the slippery slope, and more Gingrich fallout

 I look forward to a society where any loving family, irrespective of how many people it includes or what sex they are, feels safe to be open about who they are.

 In that respect, poly is the new gay.

 Read the whole article, in The Hoopla (Jan.
 24, 2012).

-● Salon, cited above, recently ran a sex-and-drugs awfulness tale that the author titled "Our Polyamory Disaster."
+● Salon, cited above, recently ran a sex-and-drugs awfulness tale that the author (or maybe Salon) titled "Our Polyamory Disaster."
 Partying on Fire Island 24/7 in the 1990s: coke, meth, jealous hot-tub humping, trampled boundaries, nasty sniping, orgies not as puppy piles but jackal piles: